bharel/mkdocs-render-swagger-plugin/README.md

 Enter `!!swagger FILENAME!!` at the appropriate location inside the markdown file.

+If you wish to reference any files on the filesytem (security risk), make sure you enable `allow_arbitrary_locations` in the config (mkdocs.yml) like so:

+    plugins:
+      - render_swagger:
+          allow_arbitrary_locations : true

 ### Referencing an external json

 You may reference an external OpenAPI json using the following syntax: `!!swagger-http URL!!`.